drop2jyoti/Estimation-of-Obesity-Levels/README.md

       - Number of Meals (Num_Meals)
       - Family History of Obesity (Yes)

-Our analysis shows that these are the features of primary importance when assessing the risk of obesity.
+Therefore these are the features of primary importance when assessing an indivuals risk of obesity.
+The features could be considered by institutions and public health departments looking to reduce obesity levels across populations.

 ### Results